 We will also conduct tests of cognitive ability, achievement, executive functioning, and memory in person in order to rule out other possible causes of inattention/poor concentration.

-Lastly, once all of the information is gathered, we put all of the pieces together and provide a comprehensive report of the findings.
+Once all of the information is gathered, we put all of the pieces together and provide a comprehensive report of the findings.
 We will schedule a separate appointment with you to go over the findings and provide personalized recommendations.

 We encourage you to reach out to schedule a free 15 minute phone consultation.
 You can tell us a little bit about what you would like to work on and we can determine which clinician is likely to be the best fit.